amalboughnim-academic/amalboughnim-academic.github.io/_teachings/data-science-fundamentals.md

 This course studies the relationship between market structure, firm strategy, and market efficiency.
 It builds on the competitive equilibrium framework introduced in Microeconomics 1 and 2 (L1) and extends it to imperfectly competitive markets.
-Designed by Prof. Pascale Roux, the practical classes of 3 to 5 groups of this course were entrusted to me during the years 2023 and 2024.
+The course is designed by **Prof. Pascale Roux**.

 **Part I — Competitive Equilibrium and Welfare**
 - Partial equilibrium review (short and long run)